We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The Cape Winelands

-Children under the age of 12 years are not permitted on guided bush walks in the reserve.
+Children under the age of 16 years are not allowed on guided walks.

 Please Note: As the animals are wild, it is not possible to guarantee what you will see during your safari.